matt-catellier/Jarvis/README.md

 MATTS NEST THERMOSTAT ID - is8MQBKrH-h-UWxetdv7-o-BBzEt2ynq

-DB ACCOUNT LOGINS
+DB ACCOUNT LOGINS (had to set up a new DB on my arvixe account)
-user: admin_jarvis pass: 12345678
+user: j_admin

-FTP ACCOUNT jarvis - 12345678
+FTP ACCOUNT (for kullies arvixe):
+user: jarvis

+NOTE: we all know the passwords for these (hint: numbers... simple...)